Emaaanabdelazeemm/AI-Procurement-Agent/README.md

-# AI Procurement Agent System
+# AI Procurement Multi-Agent System

-An AI-powered procurement system built with **CrewAI** and **Google Gemini** that automates product search, information extraction, comparison, and recommendation based on a **value-for-price** strategy.
+An AI-powered **multi-agent procurement system** built with **CrewAI** and **Google Gemini** that automates the entire procurement workflow.
+Specialized AI agents collaborate to generate search queries, search the web, extract product information, analyze and rank products, and generate a professional HTML procurement report based on a **value-for-price** strategy.

 ---